Low-carbon technologies projects: mapping investments and projects of the European chemical industry

 Carbon Capture and Utilisation: Carbon Capture and Utilisation (CCU) is a process in which CO2 is captured and then used to produce a new product (source: IPCC).
 For example, it can be used to produce feedstock for chemicals and polymers.
 You can read more here.

-E-cracker: Refers to electrically heated steam crackers.
+E-cracker and electrification: E-crackers refer to electrically heated steam crackers.
 Steam crackers are at the beginning of many value chains as they are used to “crack” long hydrocarbon chains into shorter ones, then used to produce basic chemicals.
 Electrically heated steam cracker furnaces could potentially bring a significant reduction of CO2.
 Nevertheless, e-cracker related technologies are still in development, and industrial scale projects are expected to be announced in the coming months/years.

 Efficiency: This category covers a broad array of technologies and activities that make processes smoother, faster, less energy and/or resources intensive and, generally, more efficient.
 The chemical sector aims to maintain high levels of resource and energy efficiency.
 Read more on resource efficiency here.

-Hydrogen & derivatives: The chemical sector is already a major consumer and producer of hydrogen and high purity hydrogen can be used during chemical processes both as a feedstock and as an energy carrier.
+Hydrogen: The chemical sector is already a major consumer and producer of hydrogen and high purity hydrogen can be used during chemical processes both as a feedstock and as an energy carrier.
 This category covers both projects aiming to produce hydrogen, and projects that foresee the use of low emission hydrogen as feedstock to produce other chemicals.
 Read more here.

-Recycling (chemical): Feedstock recycling, also known as chemical recycling, is a process where the chemical structure of a polymer is changed and converted into chemical building blocks, including monomers, that are then used again as a secondary raw material in chemical processes.
+Chemical recycling (plastic): Feedstock recycling, also known as chemical recycling, is a process where the chemical structure of a polymer is changed and converted into chemical building blocks, including monomers, that are then used again as a secondary raw material in chemical processes.
 Read more on chemical recycling here.

-Recycling (mechanical): Mechanical recycling refers to the processing of plastics waste into secondary raw material or products without significantly changing the material’s chemical structure (Source: PlasticsEurope).
+Mechanical recycling (plastic): Mechanical recycling refers to the processing of plastics waste into secondary raw material or products without significantly changing the material’s chemical structure (Source: PlasticsEurope).

 Renewable and low-carbon electricity and PPAs: With 165 TWh of electricity consumption in 2021, the chemical sector is the largest industrial electricity consumer in the EU.
 And with further electrification of processes planned, the need for electricity is expected to grow.
 This category features projects covering installation/acquisition of renewable and low carbon energy sources and/or signature of new Power Purchasing Agreements (PPA).
 PPAs are private agreements between producer and consumer of electricity.